longaccess/longaccess-client/docs/intro.md

 The response will be identical with the response to the initial POST request, with the exception that it will contain a fresh security token.

 Once the archive upload is complete, i.e. all portions have been uploaded, the client **MUST** call `PATCH /upload/:id/` with status "uploaded".
-This will notify the backend to start processing the uploaded portions, assemble them into the complete archive, and verify the MD5 checksum.
+This will notify the API to start processing the uploaded portions, assemble them into the complete archive, and verify the MD5 checksum.

     Example: